 As a general rule, all land alterations in platted subdivisions, commercial, and industrial developments will require:

 As a general rule, all land alterations in single and double-family dwellings will require a site plan with particular specifications.

 Of course, every site development project is different in nature and scope that may result in the plan approval process being altered to accommodate the specific considerations of the project.

 The installed storm sewer system will not be accepted by the City until all requirements for inspection and testing established by these regulations are completed.
 Inspection of the stormwater drainage system and associated land grading and erosion control measures will be completed by the Department of Business and Neighborhood Services to ensure conformance with the approved site construction plan and supporting documents.
 Any portion of the stormwater facility not passing the tests must be replaced, to the extent required by the City, and re-tested.

 Construction observation services, testing, and 'record' drawings shall be provided for those developments meeting the following criteria:

 Once construction begins, the contractor will be responsible for informing and/or notifying the department's observer assigned to the following:

-The Department of Code Enforcement, upon request of the contractor and/or owner, will schedule the final inspection.
+The Department of Business and Neighborhood Services, upon request of the contractor and/or owner, will schedule the final inspection.